 3. Set The Night Ablaze At Pumpkinferno

-Pumpkinferno is one of the most anticipated festivals of the year in South Eastern Ontario!
+Its pumpkin spice season, which means pumpkins are in full bloom!
+Celebrate everyone’s favourite winter squash by attending the annual Pumpkinferno.
+After 10 seasons, they have perfected the art of pumpkin carving to create an enchanted spectacle that is not to be missed.
 Held at Upper Canada Village, this hauntingly beautiful and spellbinding outdoor exhibit showcases close to 6,000 awe-inspiring, hand-carved artificial pumpkins.
 Once lit, the night-time backdrop makes for an incredible sight!
 Pumpkinferno is the most inspiring and memorable event you can experience this fall.

 4. Have Fun On Two Wheels